-For a concise account of the beginnings of the Law Review, see, e.g., John R. McDonough, The Stanford Law Review: In the Beginning, 20 Stan.
+For a concise account of the beginnings of the Law Review, see, for example, John R. McDonough, The Stanford Law Review: In the Beginning, 20 Stan.
 L. Rev. 401 (1968).

 For more information, please contact a member of the Stanford Law Review's executive board.

 For current and past listings of Stanford Law Review editors, visit our mastheads page.

 The process for becoming a member of the Stanford Law Review is open to all first-year Stanford Law School students and transfer students.
 Members are selected at the end of their first year through a blind-graded exercise that tests candidates on their editing skills and legal writing ability.
 Out of the first-year class and transfer students, roughly forty-five membership offers are extended.

 Candidates who accept membership offers must serve a two-year commitment to the Review.
 During their first year on the Review, members are part of editing teams that substantively edit, bluebook, and proofread the content that goes into the Review.
 During their second year, members become senior editors that lead editing teams and serve on various committees (such as the Articles Committee, the Notes Committee, the Development Committee, and the Online Committee).
 Alternatively, those in their second year of membership are eligible to serve on the Stanford Law Review's Executive Board.
 Members are also responsible for writing a Note or Comment for possible publication.
 The Stanford Law Review strongly encourages all current Stanford Law School first-year students to consider becoming a part of the Review.

 The Stanford Law Review is committed to diversity in its membership.
 We have demonstrated this commitment in a number of ways, including: